What is a Healthy Diet?

 Healthy is a word that seems to change as the diet trends come and go, leaving many of us to wonder, “What is a healthy diet?”
 Well, we are here to tell you that a “healthy diet” is not trendy and ultimately will be able to stand the test of time.
 It is also not an exact science, meaning one diet may not work for everyone, as every "body" is unique.
 Meaning, when it comes to “trendy” diets you should be wary of any diet making very definitive claims.

-We want to clear up some confusion about what qualifies a “healthy diet” by debunking some diet myths and providing some tips to keeping it simple to eat a nutritious diet.
+We want to clear up some confusion about what qualifies as a “healthy diet” by debunking some diet myths and providing some tips to keep it simple to eat a nutritious diet.

 What is a Healthy Diet - Debunking Diet Myths